privatt/privatt-agile-tracker/README.md

     CREATE EXTENSION IF NOT EXISTS "uuid-ossp";

-OR, you can execute this commands:
+OR, you can execute this command:

     bundle exec rake db:setup

 You must be a superuser on your PostgreSQL database to execute the above command.
-With `psql`, you can add or remove yourself as a superuser with the following commands:
+With `psql`, you can add or remove the superuser role for a user with the following commands:

     ALTER ROLE <username> WITH SUPERUSER;
     # After the setup, remove the role
     ALTER ROLE <username> WITH NOSUPERUSER;

-You can see your roles with `\du` while using `psql`.
+You can list existing roles with `\du` while using `psql`.

 Installation
 ------------